singh-man/books/crackingTheCoding/01_arraysAndStrings.md

 Both of these solutions create the compressed string first and then return the shorter of the input string and the compressed string.

-Instead, we can check in advance.This will be more optimal in cases where we don't have a large number of repeating characters.
-It will avoid us having to create a stringthat we never use.
+Instead, we can check in advance.
+This will be more optimal in cases where we don't have a large number of repeating characters.
+It will avoid us having to create a string that we never use.
 The downside of this is that it causes a second loop through the characters and also adds nearly duplicated code.

 ```java
 1 	String  compress(String str) {